ncatlab/nlab-content/pages/7881.md

 $$N \hookrightarrow A\hookrightarrow R$$

 then either there exists a monomorphism $A \hookrightarrow N$ or a monomorphism $R \hookrightarrow A$.
+One could likewise assert by fiat the existence of free monoids and streams on a finite set, whereby the continuum hypothesis follows from above.

 ## Unprovability